-- B. Inlet Protection.
-Construct the inlet protection for existing inlets at the beginning of construction and for new inlets immediately after completing the sump.
-Ensure that the ponding of water behind the inlet will not damage property or threaten human health and safety. - C. Construction Seeding and Mulching.
+C. Construction Seeding and Mulching.
+Furnish commercial fertilizer, seed, and mulch materials conforming to C&MS Item 659.
 Apply seed and straw mulch materials according to C&MS Item 659 as modified below.

 Apply straw mulch at a rate of 3 tons per acre (0.7 metric ton/1000 m2).
 Seed and mulch during construction.
 This BMP may only be installed after March 15 and before October 15.
-Wood fiber or compost mulch may only be used with concurrence of the Department.
+Use wood fiber or compost mulch only with concurrence of the Department.
 Fertilize construction seeding areas at one-half the application rate specified in C&MS Item 659.
 If project conditions prevent fertilizing the soil and preparing the seed bed, then the fertilizing and preparation requirements of C&MS Item 659 may be waived.
 Do not place construction seed on frozen ground.
-For areas defined below the material specifications are waived and Construction Seeding and Mulching may be applied by hand at the following rate mixture.
+Apply seed for this BMP at the rates shown below: